-For the year ended December 31, 2022, 2021 and 2020 acquisition and deal costs totaled \$1,204, \$350 and \$502, respectively, and are included within the selling, general and administrative expenses in the consolidated statements of operations and comprehensive income (loss).
+For the year ended December 31, 2022 and 2021 acquisition and deal costs totaled \$ 1,204 and \$350, respectively, and are included in selling, general and administrative expenses in the consolidated statements of operations and comprehensive income (loss).
 The remaining acquisition and deal costs included in selling, general and administrative expenses were incurred either for acquisitions not completed or not expected to be completed.